 IF the guru does not exploit nor abuse - no harm:-

 When you put all these IFs together this process is vulnerable and open to abuse.
-If the guru is exploiting then the state of mind of the individual or seeker is open to abuse as that abuse would be perceived by the seeker as guru-direction as there is no ego and no enquiry.
+If the guru is exploiting then the state of mind of the individual or seeker is open to abuse as that abuse would be perceived by the seeker as guru-direction since there is no ego nor enquiry.
 If the individual is not seeking then even if the actions of the guru were beneficial, the individual would see the Guru actions as abuse.
+ASI offers a paper with similar concerns about Guru devotion.

-If such a process leading to abuse were happening in daily life there would be a potentially illegal outcry; as it is, abuse appears to have been avoided by the institution.
+If such a process leading to abuse were happening in daily life there would be a potential outcry concerning illegality.
 When discussing Sogyal HHDL was very clear - there needs to be a spirit of enquiry as the Buddha taught; for zandtao that teaching was in the kalama sutta.